 The predominant questions the Digital Interactions Lab tries to answer is ‘How can we ensure that advances in artificial intelligence and data science lead to concomitant advances in human values, dignity, wellbeing, and flourishing?
 How can interactive digital technologies address the pressing societal challenges of today, and the ones of the future, in ways which lead to real impact?’

-DIL positions itself primarily in the research theme People, Science & Technology with clear links to Data Science and AI from a human-centred standpoint.
+DIL positions itself primarily in the research theme People, Society & Technology with clear links to Data Science and AI from a human-centred standpoint.

 Working on search engines with a modern artificial intelligence perspective.